Geeksltd/Zebble.Billing/README.md

 For InAppPurchase products, fill `Type` with `InAppPurchase`, otherwise use `Subscription`.

 #### `BillingContextOptions` class

 You can create an instance of `BillingContextOptions` and override following properties:

 `BaseUri`: Assigning a Uri to this prop will specify the base URL for any server invocations.
-Beer in mind, in this case, you don't need to add anything to your `Config.xml` file.
+Beer in mind, when you assing a value for this prop, you don't need to add `Billing.Base.Url` to your `Config.xml` file.

+`VerifyPurchasePath`: The relative path to verify purchase endpoint.
+The default value is "app/verify-purchase".

+`PurchaseAttemptPath`: The relative path to purchase attempt endpoint.
+The default value is "app/purchase-attempt".

+`SubscriptionStatusPath`: The relative path to subscription status endpoint.
+The default value is "app/subscription-status".

+`CatalogPath`: The path of the catalog file in the client app.
+The default value is "Catalog.json".

 ---